 Traditional hand-crafted wooden shoes

 Clogs have long been worn by workers as protective clothing.
 In fact, clogs have even been certified by the European Union as safety shoes as they can withstand sharp and heavy objects and concentrated acids.
 Traditionally, skilled artisans made them by hand.
 As you can imagine, it’s quite a job to hand-carve an identical pair of wooden shoes, but professionals could produce up to seven pairs a day!
-These days clogs are machine-made but at the Zaanse Schans, just a short trip outside Amsterdam, you can still see wooden shoes being crafted by hand.
+These days clogs are machine-made just a short trip outside Amsterdam, you can still see wooden shoes being crafted by hand.

 History of clogs